nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 $ make BUILD=debug TARGET=x86
 ```
 3. The executable is called "{debug or release}\_x86.elf" and it will be placed in a folder called "build/{debug or release}\_x86".
 4. Run the executable; the results of the code will be printed to the terminal.
 "Scaffolding" runs the profiling code with no function call; it informs us how much of the "average execution time" reported for every other function is taken up by the "scaffolding" code, such as storing the start and end times in their respective variables and asserting that there were no errors in doing so.
-To get the adjusted (i.e. correct) values for each function's execution time, simply subtract off the execution time for "scaffolding".
+To get the adjusted (i.e. correct) values for each function's execution time, I would think that we should simply be able to subtract off the execution time for "scaffolding", however, doing that with the numbers below doesn't make much sense.
+My best guess is that my laptop is performing optimizations as the code is running so that functions further down on the list execute faster than earlier ones.
 E.g.:
 ```
 $ ./build/debug_x86/debug.elf
 -----Sin LUT Test-----